 On June 12, 2013, we issued a notice of redemption calling all of our outstanding 4.375% Convertible Notes, in the aggregate principal amount of \$138.0 million, for redemption on August 29, 2013 at a redemption price of \$1,000 per \$1,000 principal amount, plus accrued and unpaid interest up to, but not including, the redemption date (the period from June 12, 2013 to August 29, 2013 is the "Notice Period").
 Holders who elected to convert during the Notice Period were entitled to make-whole shares in addition to such shares they would otherwise be entitled to receive upon conversion.
 The notice of redemption specified that we would settle any 4.375% Convertible Notes surrendered for conversion in connection with the redemption on a combination settlement basis by paying cash up to a cash amount equal to \$166.0 million in the aggregate of converted notes and delivering shares of our common stock in respect of the amount, if any, by which our conversion obligation exceeded such cash amount.
-During the Notice Period, \$138.0 million of 4.375% Convertible Notes were converted for \$166.0 million in cash and 3,217,000 shares of our common stock.
+During the Notice Period, \$138.0 million of 4.375% Convertible Notes were converted for \$166.0 million in cash and 3,217,000shares of our common stock.
 On August 29, 2013, we paid \$7,000 in cash and we redeemed \$7,000 of 4.375% Convertible Notes.
 During the fiscal year end March 31, 2014, we recorded a loss on extinguishment, net of capitalized debt issuance costs, totaling \$9.0 million related to these transactions.

 On June 12, 2013, the Company entered into Unwind Agreements with respect to the convertible note hedge transactions and Unwind Agreements with respect to the warrant transactions with each of the hedge counterparties (collectively, the "Unwind Agreements").
 Pursuant to the terms of the Unwind Agreements, and in connection with the Company's issuance of a notice of redemption for all the 4.375% Convertible Notes, the Company had the right to deliver a notice to the hedge counterparties, prior to the redemption date set forth in such redemption notice, designating an early termination date for the convertible note hedge transactions and warrant transactions.
 The hedge counterparties owed a cash payment to the Company as a result of the early termination of the convertible note hedge transactions that was calculated based on its current fair market value.
 The Company owed a cash payment to the warrant holders, as applicable, as a result of the early termination of the warrant transactions that was calculated based on its current fair market value.
-The Company owed a cash payment to the warrant holders, as applicable, as a result of the early termination of the warrant transactions that was calculated based on its current fair market value.
 As a result of the Unwind Agreements, the convertible note hedge transactions and warrant transactions were accounted for as derivatives whereby the fair values of these transactions were reported as a convertible note hedge receivable and as a convertible note warrant liability with an offsetting impact to additional paid-in capital.
-Gains and losses on the derivatives resulting from their unwinding the associated convertible note hedge transactions resulted in proceeds to us of approximately \$84.4 million, offset by \$55.7 million we paid the warrant holders.
+Gains and losses on the derivatives resulting from their unwinding were reported in gain on convertible note hedge and warrants, net, in our Consolidated Statements of Operations.
+In August 2013, the payment received from unwinding the associated convertible note hedge transactions resulted in proceeds to us of approximately \$84.4 million, offset by \$55.7 million we paid the warrant holders.